AF-1/AF-1/README.md

 ➔ [**Wiki page**](https://github.com/AF-1/sobras/tree/main/lms-nowplaying_screen_with_ratings#display-ratings-on-now-playing-screen-touch-picoreplayer-radio)
 <br><br><br>

-### Change default font - use title formats with rating star ★ (piCorePlayer, Touch, Radio, SqueezePlay)
+### Use title formats with the rating star ★ on piCorePlayer, Touch, Radio or SqueezePlay

-If you want to use the black star character ★ to display track ratings (LMS title formats) you have to **replace the default font** on piCorePlayer, SB Touch, SB Radio or other devices running *jivelite* with a font that includes the black star character.<br>
+If you want to use the black star character ★ to display track ratings (LMS title formats) on players with a *jivelite* UI (piCorePlayer, Touch, Radio or SqueezePlay), you have to **replace the default font** on these devices with a font that *includes* the black star character.<br>
 Here's how to do it.
 <br><br>
 ➔ [**Wiki page**](https://github.com/AF-1/sobras/tree/main/lms-jivelite-change-font#change-font-on-picoreplayer-touch-radio-jivelite)